M-Zanotti/m-zanotti.github.io/_pages/about.md

 -->

-My research focuses on **Information and Financial Markets**, with a focus on:
+My research is on **Information and Financial Markets**, with a focus on:

 * Asset Management
 * Data Economy